 - Medications: Amitriptyline, which is an antidepressant and Analgesia (painkillers) are two examples of medications which may help a cat with FLUTD.

 If the cat is completely blocked then the veterinarian will extract urine by placing a syringe through the abdomen and directly into the bladder and draw out the urine (cystocentesis).
 This is a fast and effective way to empty the bladder.
 Alternatively, he may choose to catheterise the cat immediately.
 See below for info on catheterisation.

 A urinary catheter is placed in the cat’s urethra to flush out any crystals or debris.
 Catheterisation on a cat takes place while the cat is under anaesthesia.

 Intravenous fluids are administered to flush out the cat’s urinary system (particularly the bladder).

 A procedure is performed on male cats who experience repeated bouts of FLUTD.
-It is also performed on cats who’s systems were not fully flushed during the catheterization process.
-This surgery is known as a perineal urethrostomy and involves partial amputation of the penis to the point where the urethral opening is larger.
+It is also performed on cats whose systems were not fully flushed during the catheterization process.
+This surgery is known as a perineal urethrostomy and involves a partial amputation of the penis to the point where the urethral opening is larger.
 This will help reduce the risks of blocking, although it is still possible a small number of cats will become blocked even after the perineal urethrostomy.

 References* 1) Yahoo Pets, 2) Lower Urinary Tract Disorders of Cats.